 8. Webinar signups

 If you have previously run or are thinking of running a webinar for your clients and/or prospects, don’t think that the only selling opportunity is during the webinar.
 Ensure you add your attendee list to your B2B email marketing campaigns to get the maximum value out of it!
+This way you can stay in contact with them, or even connect with them over LinkedIn to discuss future webinars.
+The more events they attend, the more familiar they will be with your business.

 9. Buy a cold list

 Likely the easiest option is to just buy a cold email list from a vendor.
 There are a ton of email database vendors out there, so we won’t get into those.
 You can then take this list, target specific roles against specific campaigns, and if done properly, create a constant flow of leads.
+Before you purchase an email list, do your research to find trustworthy sources that will not give you spam emails.

 10. BuiltWith for lead list generation

 If you’re a software company, and you’re looking to get a list of your competitor’s clients, or even a complimentary software client list, BuiltWith is your saving grace!
 They provide you a list of all websites that utilize a specific software and the emails of employees that work there.
 This is a highly effective method of targeting specific markets.
+You can then use this information to send them specific emails on why your company is better.
+Include case studies, testimonials, or reviews to prove your point!

 11. Your ideal customers